We care passionately about every customer we help

 We advise clients from all over the world about their legal position, whether they are just starting to consider their situation or if they are in the middle of proceedings.
 We advise on a whole range of matrimonial issues, including jurisdiction disputes, prenuptial agreements, and financial settlements.

 Our family finance team have a wealth of knowledge in this area of family law, and we welcome enquiries from individuals who may have an international element to their forthcoming divorce.

 If you have any questions regarding International Divorce procedures, contact our Family team today!
 We can assist you with any arising concerns regarding this subject.
-If you have any other queries, please do not hesitate to contact any of our offices: Banbury, Bicester, Rugby and London.
+If you have any other queries, please do not hesitate to contact any of our offices: Banbury, Bicester and Rugby.

 Alternatively, you can contact us directly on 01295 270999.

 Please treat the contents of our blogs as general guidance only.
 Please do not take any action based on their contents unless you have sought specific legal advice.
 Brethertons cannot accept responsibility for any errors or inaccuracies, loss or damage in circumstances where there is no formal retainer between us and we have not given you personal and specific advice relating to a matter for which you have given us full background details.
 You must also bear in mind that the contents of our blogs are based on English Law, and because they contain archival material, that material is likely to go out of date.
 Therefore, it is important to consider the date that the blog was posted.
 Please also remember that the law may differ in different Jurisdictions.